-Anecdotal information from fishers was that the leatherback bycatch rate was relatively high in 2023, but overall bycatch was reduced because fishing effort was lower, and leatherback bycatch was not easily predictable, but associated with warmer waters in summer (late-summer especially), and ocean currents were more important than target species.
-Ocean currents was a predictor of leatherback bycatch in the 2024 GAM (this study), but not the 2021 GAM (Dunn et al., 2023).
-The reason for the peak in bycatch in 2021 remains equivocal.
+Anecdotal information from fishers was that the leatherback bycatch rate was relatively high in 2023, but overall bycatch was reduced because fishing effort was lower.
+Skippers also reported that leatherback bycatch was not predictable but was associated with warmer waters in summer (late-summer especially), and ocean currents were more important than target species.
+The zonal ocean current was a predictor of leatherback bycatch in the 2024 GAM (this study) but not the 2021 GAM (Dunn et al., 2023).
+Because the GAMs used different predictors the reason for the peak in bycatch in 2021 remains equivocal.
 The 2021 model predicted the 2021 peak in leatherback captures when fishing occurred in relatively warm water SST, and in areas where EKE was low and latitude was consistent with the Bay of Plenty (Dunn et al. 2023).
-The 2024 model (this study) predicted the peak to be caused by fishing further from strong SST gradients (fronts) and when fishing occurred in shallower waters with a shallower mixed-layer depth.
-The modelling approach used was the same in both studies, so the different conclusions are caused by differences in the data set, combined with using a procedure to select the "best" model, accepting that there are likely others with different variable selections that perform very nearly as well.
+The 2024 model predicted the 2021 peak to be caused by fishing further from strong SST gradients (fronts) and when fishing occurred in shallower waters and closer to the surface (fewer hooks between floats).
+The modelling approach used was the same in both studies, so the different conclusions are caused by differences in the data set (2024 used only FMA 1 and FMA 2), combined with using a procedure to select the "best" model, accepting that there are others with different variable selections that perform very nearly as well.

 The leatherback predicted environmental variable effects were closest to those for swordfish.
-Although sunfish have been associated with leatherbacks elsewhere (Mosnier et al. 2019), in New Zealand, their environmental effect was similar only for depth.
-Leatherbacks are thought to be associated with areas where gelatinous zooplankton abundance is relatively high, and is speculated to include frontal zones (e.g., Benson et al. 2011).
-Whilst sunfish, blue shark, and bigeye tuna catch rates all increased when the SST gradient was higher (i.e., an association with frontal zones), leatherbacks and swordfish did not.
-It may be that leatherbacks off the east coast of the North Island are more abundant in eddies or coastal retention areas that are known to aggregate prey (Benson et al. 2011) and are located away from the frontal zones.
+Although sunfish have been associated with leatherbacks elsewhere (Mosnier et al. 2019), in New Zealand, their environmental effect was similar only for zonal currents, depth, and light stick use (3 of 7 variables).
+Leatherbacks are thought to be associated with areas where gelatinous zooplankton abundance is relatively high, which is speculated to include frontal zones (e.g., Benson et al. 2011), but this response was not obtained in the GAM analyses.
+It may be that leatherbacks off the east coast of the North Island are more abundant in coastal retention areas that aggregate prey (Benson et al. 2011) and are located away from the offshore frontal zones.